Home

 Times were also often violent, and dangerous.
 Canaan was caught in the crossfires of Mesopotamian powers in the East, and the great power of Egypt in the South.

 Local wars were fought between individual city-state kingdoms.
 Villages were often raided by nearby bandits and outlaws.
 The tribe, thus, was a critical element of protection and stability as well.
+Yet they weren't immune from disaster.

-Tribes, however, were not immune from disaster.
 Catastrophes could result from a wide variety of factors, including debt, excessive taxation, famine, fire, war, etc.

 Such occurrences could often leave tribes severely weakened, if not completely disbanded and destroyed.
 The weaker elements within a tribe were sometimes unable to survive such a disaster.
-An Egyptian picture of a Habiru prisoner of war.
 The families, or members, who possessed the least amount of livestock and land, the poorest members, were often forced to abandon their tribe, and homeland, and seek out an existence in neighboring countries.

 These ancient immigrants and exiles would often meet up with other exiles, and in turn, form their own band.
 These bands operated independently out of necessity.
+They had no homeland, no central political entity.
+Their social structure had been radically altered.

 They were forced to seek their identity within their new tribe, abandoning their cultural customs, or merging them with other cultures found within the tribe.

+Within these new tribes, which were limited in number, an especially capable, or popular, individual would emerge as its leader.
 These exiled bands became a transitional social element, not urban, nor nomadic, in nature.
 In fact, these bands were made up primarily of members from sedentary populations.

 However, both sectors of ancient society, the urban and the tribal, were vulnerable to being exiled from their homes, thus, both sectors were discernible in these new tribes.